 "The closer people work to transit lines, the less traffic on the roads.
-This can lead to less pollution, less stress, and safer roads."
+This can lead to less pollution, less stress, and safer roads." -Community Representative See the Jobs section in the technical report for more information.

-See the Jobs section in the Gateway Gold Line HIA Technical Report for more information.
 A living wage is the amount needed for a worker to afford the cost of living in their community.
-This amount variers by location.
+This amount varies by location.
 Living wage jobs increase a person's ability to participate in the economy and to share in its benefits, according to Minnesota Compass.
 Transit connections improve a person's ability to get to stable, well-paying jobs.

 Jobs are spread throughout the region, making it difficult, expensive, and time consuming for workers without a car to reach potential places of employment.
 Increasing transit connections to jobs is important, as it provides workers with an affordable and reliable way to get to work.
 It also allows employers to attract and retain employees, regardless of whether the employees have a car.
-Currently, there are limited transit options along the Gateway Gold Line.
+Currently, there are limited transit options in Gold Line BRT communities.

-Cities could seek opportunities to support new jobs and businesses at the Gateway Gold Line station areas.
-For example, cities can evaluate their economic development plans, land use plans, and planning tools to ensure they support and promote job creation at the Gateway Gold Line station areas.
+Cities could seek opportunities to support new jobs and businesses at the Gold Line BRT station areas.
+For example, cities can evaluate their economic development plans, land use plans, and planning tools to ensure they support and promote job creation at the Gold Line BRT station areas.
 Cities can also explore innovative ways to attract new businesses to the station area.
 Cities should connect jobs to station areas with safe sidewalks and bicycle routes.
-These elements allows transit riders to travel safely from the station to their place of employment.
+These elements allow transit riders to travel safely from the station to their place of employment.
 Please see the "Safety" and "Connectivity" sections for more information on safely connecting communities.